 The house air is filtered with two hospital-grade Merv 14 / MPR 2800 filters.
 We use these because some studies correlate air quality to brain health.
 Another benefit is avoiding allergy drugs.

 House atmosphere: We're similar to the Friends TV show.
-We have a game night and do stuff together when there’s time including some athletic events.
+We have a game night and do stuff together about a few weeknights a week, and on the weekends we have group athletic events.
 If you might be interested, call 3OI+933+3953 or directly mail us at annmay5 at verizon dot net.
 (If you text to this number it will not usually get transmitted.)
 All inquiries will still be answered or responded to within 12 hours, so if there is no response within 3 hours of daylight, try again using a different method, because we definitely did not get your message or you didn’t get our response.
 This is true even if it we thought it wasn’t a good match.